madthanu/alc-workloads/git/notes.md

 * From the manpage description of core.fsyncobjectfiles, and a mail from the mailing list, I believe Torvalds (during 2009) had the following opinion about the term 'journaled file systems': journaling maintains ordering.
 I have encountered similar definitions of 'journaled file systems' from my interaction with the LevelDB developer community.
 It will be interesting to know whether file system developers or researchers agree with this.

 * The manpage entry for 'core.fsyncobjectfiles' seems to assume that the user knows the behavior of the underlying file system (akin to knowledge necessary for SQLite config options).
-While core.fsyncobjectfiles is not necessary for ext3-ordered, it is needed for automatic recovery in ext4, btrfs, and probably most other modern file systems.
+While core.fsyncobjectfiles is not necessary for ext3-ordered, it is needed for automatic recovery in ext4, btrfs, and probably most other modern file systems; even manual recovery of the last commit is not possible with the option switched off.
 Torvalds is hopefully aware of this, but there doesn't seem to be any e-mail in the mailing list that discusses the issue (in the post-2009 era), and the option is still switched off by default.

 Issues
 ------

 1. In the tested workload, Git first appends some data to the end of a file (".git/logs/HEAD"), and then renames a file(".git/refs/heads/master.lock" -> ".git/refs/heads/master").
 The former operation (append) will typically not result in more blocks being added to the file; only about 128 bytes are appended.
-The rename is a part of an atomic file content replacement sequence for the "...master" file; the creation and write to the temporary file ('master.lock') for the file content replacement, happens before the append operation talked about previously.
+The rename is part of an atomic file content replacement sequence for the "...master" file; the creation and write to the temporary file ('master.lock') for the file content replacement, happens before the append operation talked about previously.

    For correct operation, both the rename and the append has to be atomic.
 Correctness is affected (seemingly, as described next) if either only the rename or only the append ends up on disk (or when the append partially gets to disk).
 This would, of course, mean that correctness will also be affected if the process gets killed (i.e., without a system crash) after the append and before the rename; however, the time window for such a kill is small.
 With a file system that decides to buffer either the rename or the append, but sends the other operation immediately to disk, the time window (of a system crash that affects correctness) will be considerable.